Why Meditate?

 But here’s the thing: sitting with discomfort is where the growth happens.
 It’s like emotional weightlifting.
 Over time, you develop the courage to face life’s challenges head-on, without running for the nearest distraction (hello, Netflix binge).
 You learn that you can handle hard things—and that’s a superpower.

-4. Attention: Being Here Now (Even When “Here” Is Kinda Meh)
+4. Attention: Being Present Now

+Reducing Reactivity and Expanding Your Window of Tolerance.
 Ever notice how you snap at your partner, kids, or coworkers when you’re stressed?
 That’s your brain’s reactivity in action.
 Meditation helps you hit the pause button before you react.
 It’s like creating a tiny gap between stimulus and response, where you can choose how to act instead of being hijacked by your emotions.

 Over time, this practice expands your “window of tolerance”—your ability to handle stress, discomfort, and life’s curveballs without losing your cool.
 Imagine being the person who stays calm during a crisis or listens deeply instead of interrupting.
 That’s the power of meditation.